WellthCare

 Common Gaps and Pitfalls in Standard Plans

-Even with some emergency coverage, traditional health plans leave major exposure areas that can lead to significant out-of-pocket costs and logistical nightmares.
+Even with some emergency coverage, traditional health plans leave big gaps that can lead to major out-of-pocket costs and logistical headaches.

 • Medical Evacuation: The cost to be transported via air ambulance to an adequate facility or back to the U.S. can exceed $100,000.
 Most standard health plans do not cover this.